ashishshah1995/Spring-Framework-1/README.md

 1. Inject dependencies by setting field values on class directly, accomplished by using java reflection

-Multiple fortuneService implementation then which one spring will pick?
-(1 interface - many class which implements it) To resolve - We have to give a unique / sepcific bean using annotation(@Qualifier) Use bean id which is same name as class in Qualifier
+If there are Multiple implementation for one interface then use *@Qualifier(bean id)* which iss ame name as class to resolve the issue

 ### Bean Scope with Annotations